maneesh-settipeta/url-shortener-project/README.md

-# AI-Assisted URL Shortener
+URL Shortener

-A production-minded Spring Boot prototype created for the **AI-Proficient Software Engineer** interview assignment.
-The service converts long HTTP/HTTPS URLs into short aliases, redirects users, records privacy-conscious click analytics, and demonstrates engineer-led AI-assisted execution with explicit validation, risk controls, and documentation.

 ## What is implemented

 - Create a short URL with a generated Base62 code or optional custom alias.
 - Redirect `/{code}` using HTTP `302 Found`.
 - Retrieve URL metadata and lifetime click count.
-- Retrieve analytics for an optional time range, including daily click totals.
+- Retrieve analytics for an optional time range, including dly click totals.
 - Deactivate a short URL; subsequent redirects return `410 Gone`.
 - URL, alias, expiration, and request validation.
 - Secure random code generation plus database uniqueness and collision retries.
 - Request correlation through `X-Request-Id`.
-- Best-effort click analytics so a non-critical analytics failure does not intentionally become part of redirect business logic.
+- Best-effort click analytics so a non-critical analytics flure does not intentionally become part of redirect business logic.
 - Privacy-conscious analytics: client address is SHA-256 hashed instead of stored raw.
 - Simple per-instance creation rate limiting.
 - H2 file persistence for a zero-dependency local demo.